vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 Next we select the team and the channel that we want to connect to.
 In our example, we select the *Dismantle Team* team and the *Frontline Operations* channel.

 Then, we set the *Retrieve messages from* setting.
 There are three modes that we can choose from:
-1. Get all messages, the channel message, and the replies
+1. Get all messages, including top-level messages and replies.
-2. Get only the channel messages.
+2. Get only the top-level messages.
-3. Get only the replies for one specific channel message.
+3. Get only the replies for a specific top-level message.

-In our use case we go for the first option.
-So we will retrieve all message of channel including their replies.
-We will then seperate channel messages and replies later through data sources.
+For our example, we choose the first option.
+That way, the factory workers can see all the messages in the channel, including the replies.

 ![image](/assets/2025-07-15/010.png)

-## Building the data flows
+## Build the data flows

+Next, we build two data flows to process the data source's output.

+We create our first data flow, which cleans up the raw output a little bit:
+* Format the date.
-In our first data flow we beautify the raw output a little bit.
-Set a good date format, filter away all message rows with empty messages and also create a new column which we can use later for displaying the messages in a styled list.
+* Filter away all message rows with empty messages.
+* Create a new column that we can use later to display the messages in a styled list.

 ![image](/assets/2025-07-15/020.png)

+We want to be able to view only the top-level messages.
+To do this, we create a second data flow.
+This data flow filters out replies, by removing any message that contains a parent.

-For the selection of the channel messages we add another data flow and filter away all messages that have a parent.
+Next, we create our second data flow. select the channel messages we add another data flow and filter away all messages that have a parent.
 If the message dowsn't have a parent, it's a channel message.

 ![image](/assets/2025-07-15/030.png)